 Income on PT MBS securities is based on the stated interest rate of the security.
 Premiums or discounts present at the date of purchase are not amortized.
 For IO securities, the income is accrued based on the carrying value and the effective yield.
 Cash received is first applied to accrued interest and then to reduce the carrying value.
 At each reporting date, the effective yield is adjusted prospectively from the reporting period based on the new estimate of prepayments and the contractual terms of the security.
 For IIO securities, effective yield and income recognition calculations also take into account the index value applicable to the security.
-Changes in fair value of MBS during each reporting period are recorded in earnings and reported as gains or losses on mortgage-backed securities in the accompanying statements of operations.
+Changes in fair value of MBS during the period are recorded in earnings and reported as losses on trading securities in the accompanying statement of operations.